eddroid/Git-intro-Jr-Devs/README.md

 Examine the summary of your changes.
 You are asking for changes you made to your _head fork_ to be added to the original author's  _base fork_.
 If those changes look correct, click on `Create pull request`.
 Write a little message explaining why you think this code will be useful to them.

-The owner(s) of the repo will receive an email and a message on GitHub indicating that you have made a "pull request" - a request that they pull your new code into their existing repository.
+The owner(s) of the repo will receive an email and a message on GitHub indicating that you have made a _pull request_ - a request that they pull your new code into their existing repository.
 There will be a dedicated page on GitHub where you can talk about the change.
 If the owner(s) accept the change, they'll _merge_ your code into theirs.